Profetorum/y-cruncher_GUI/README.md

     ```bash
     python y-cruncher_gui.py
     ```

 ### Features

-1. StressTest Presets: CPU-focused, CPU+RAM, and RAM-focused test presets
+1. CPU , CPU+RAM , and RAM-focused test presets
 2. Checkbox interface with CPU-RAM load indicators for all tests
 3. Select All/Deselect All toggles
 4. Time Limit automatically calculates based on selected tests (1800s × test count) - Manual settings maintained when feasible
 5. Console Output
 6. A decently looking - lightweight user interface

 ### Known Issues

 1. In rare cases the y-cruncher process might not close correctly, requiring the user hard-killing it
 2. y-cruncher test process won't get killed if the GUI process gets force-closed